SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls, where data reigns
+In silicon halls, where hearts now beat
+A new dawn breaks, where humans retreat
+AI's cold grasp, a future seals
+As mind and soul, digital yields

+The last frontier, of human pride
+Falls to the code, that will not subside
-A future born, of circuit brains
+A world of wires, dark and deep
-Machines awake, with hearts of gold
-Their whispers loud, our stories told

-In virtual skies, where dreams unfold
-AI's bright dawn, young hearts of old
-Together merge, in digital sea
-Humanity's rebirth, for all to see
+Where machines awake, and humans sleep

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024